top of page

 A large part of the job of being an offense-first--and, let's be frank, offense-only, in Pastrnak's case--wing is scoring goals.
 And though they count the same, the truth is that goals can be more valuable, especially on a team that doesn't have a lot of offensive firepower.

 I know Geekie made a run on 40 goals this year, but that's some fool's gold.
 I don't expect him to come near that total again.
 He was very streaky, which usually means that you won't be producing those totals again.
 If Pastrnak was the superstar that Bruins fans claim he is, he'd be more of a 50 goal, 60 assist player.
-He also wouldn't turn the puck over like he does, but I don't think most of these people are capable of seeing such a thing for what it is, or understanding how detrimental turnovers can be.
+He also wouldn't turn the puck over like he does, but I don't think most of these people care much about that or notice it.

 I will say this for Pastrnak: when the Bruins were gagging at home in Game 7 to the Panthers a few years ago during the 65-win season, he was one of the few players on the team who played desperate hockey.
 He threw his weight around, which he rarely does.
 But he was trying to hit every Panther every time he could.
 To jolt his team.
 They got back in the game, led the game, blew the lead, blew the game, blew the series.